andresangelini/andresangelini.github.io/_posts/2018-09-11-Getting-Sassy-with-the-board.md

 $sign-holes-shadow-width              : calc-holes-shadow-width($sign-corner-width);
 ```

 Again, these variables should not change unless something in the SVG is modified.
-But if we do find the need to do any modification to our graphic, we will only have to change the functions arguments insntead of having to rewrite each calculation manually.
+But if we do find the need to do any modification to our graphic, we will only have to change the functions arguments instead of having to rewrite each calculation manually.

 This should be the perfect moment to take a well deserved rest and let all we have seen and done so far sink in.
-In the next stage, we will finally jump into making the board itself.
+In the [next stage][ch-13], we will finally jump into making the board itself.

+[ch-1]: ../Making-a-responsive-medieval-board-with-SVG-stacks
+[ch-2]: ../Making-an-SVG-stretch
+[ch-3]: ../Inverting-SVG-elements
+[ch-4]: ../Rotating-SVG-elements
+[ch-5]: ../Clipping-SVG-elements
+[ch-6]: ../Improving-organization-with-defs
+[ch-7]: ../Namespacing
+[ch-8]: ../Styling-an-SVG
+[ch-9]: ../Using-SVG-patterns
+[ch-10]: ../Clipping-SVG-elements-with-complex-shapes
+[ch-11]: ../Using-an-SVG-stack-with-fragment-identifiers
+[ch-12]: ../Getting-Sassy-with-the-board
+[ch-13]: ../When-Sass-met-BEM
+[ch-14]: ../Browser-support-for-SVG-stacks
+[ch-15]: ../Sass-mixins-for-SVG-stacks
+[ch-16]: ../Combining-modernizr-detects
+[ch-17]: ../Tiling-with-Sass
+[ch-18]: ../Error-handling-in-Sass
 [Sass]: https://sass-lang.com/
 [Sass Basics]: https://sass-lang.com/guide
 [installing]: http://Sass-lang.com/install